vds2212/vim-remotions/README.md

 ## Introduction

-The goal of this plugin is allow to repeat moves with the `,` and `;` keys
+The goal of this plugin is allow to repeat motions with the `,` and `;` keys

-It is particularly useful for double key moves likes next/previous method: `[m`/`]m`.
+It is particularly useful for double key motions likes next/previous method: `[m`/`]m`.

 The repetition keys can be configured as to be done in the direction of:
-- the initial move
+- the initial motion
 - the document

-e.g. for `[m` move:
+e.g. for `[m` motion:

-If in the direction of the initial move as been selected then:
+If in the direction of the initial motion as been selected then:
 - `;` will do `[m` and `,` will do `]m`

-If in the direction of the initial move as been selected then:
+If in the direction of the initial motion as been selected then:
 - `;` will do `]m` and `,` will do `[m`